jubalh/blog/_posts/2014-08-15-opensource.md

 Later I made a minor contribution by [removing trailing whitespaces](https://github.com/vifm/vifm/pull/46), which is a bad habit of mine.
 I just can't stand them... ;-)

 ### Jessy ###
 At Uni we had to learn Java.
-However I the exercises didn't really catch my attention.
-So to understand all the conecepts I thought about creating a [project of my own](https://github.com/jubalh/jessy).
+However the exercises didn't really catch my attention.
+So to understand all the concepts I thought about creating a [project of my own](https://github.com/jubalh/jessy).
 Because I was playing chess at this time, I wanted to create a little chess game.
 Actually just the representation of a board, containing figures.
 Nothing else.
 No move checking, no KI, man.. at first I didn't plan to give the possibillity to move at all.
 Just a representation of the board.
 I had so much fun with this project.
 Probably I will create a post of it's own for it.

-Anyway, at some point I came to use a chess engine, called [Flux](http://fluxchess.com/), through including it in my project I came to [fix a small error] in the project setup.
+Anyway, at some point I came to use a chess engine, called [Flux](http://fluxchess.com/), through including it in my project I came to [fix a small error](https://github.com/fluxroot/flux/pull/79) in the project setup.

 Through Jessy I learned a lot, at some point two people joined the team and contributed to it.
 I learned how to manage and coordinate a project over the internet and to use GitHub properly.
 And I found a mentor who was an experienced Java developer who checked my code.

 ### Homebrew ###
 After Jessy, I wanted to learn more about Java, and because I was interested in web development for some time, I looked at different frameworks.

-I came across the [Play Framework](https://www.playframework.com/) and looking for quick way to install it, `brew search`ed it.
+I came across the [Play Framework](https://www.playframework.com/) and looking for a quick way to install it, `brew search`ed it.
 The Tutorial used version 2.3 of Play, which was newer than what Homebrew provided, so I intended to update the formula.

 Because Play switched to Typesafe-Activator it [turned out](https://github.com/Homebrew/homebrew/pull/30262) that there was a formula containing Activator and thus Play.
 Someone pointed out that version 2.2 of Play was still in heavy used and so it came, I [added an caveat](https://github.com/jubalh/homebrew/commit/67f8919f11b0e7ca5b8987876aa750ceabdf2d4f) but then [removed Play altogether](https://github.com/jubalh/homebrew/commit/19413541411e58759faadde24138c789d80ee944) and [added it to homebrew-versions](https://github.com/Homebrew/homebrew-versions/pull/462).

 ## Reading code ##
 Generally I think reading code of others is a good thing to do.
-Sometimes you can learn a lot from it, and it trains you to understand different styled and easily comprehend what's going on.
+Sometimes you can learn a lot from it, and it trains you to understand different styles and easily comprehend what's going on.
 Though I have to say, most of the time it's hard for me ;-) Understanding comes slowly, but that is okay for now.

 So whenever I came across something interesting, or read about new open source software on [Hacker News](https://news.ycombinator.com/) and had some free time (or not) I checked out the code and sometimes I was able to make some minor improvements.
 Mostly making the coding style consistent or hunting whitespaces while reading the code.